hackclub/hackclub/workshops/meme-generator/README.md

   }
     ```

-  This code block is really simple, first we make a generateMeme function, that takes all our elements as arguments, inside the function we initialise a [`Canvas`](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_usage) and to get the canvas' 2D rendering context, we call `getContext()` on the `<canvas>` element, supplying `'2d'` as the argument.
-Next, we set the canvas dimensions to the image dimensions, then we clear the canvas, and then we draw the image on the canvas.
-After that we draw our text by first specifying our top text style, then drawing top text and then specifying our bottom text style and then drawing bottom text.
+  This code block is really simple:

+  1. Inside the `generateMeme()` function we initialise a [`Canvas`](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_usage) which .
+  2. To get the canvas' [2D rendering context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D), we call `getContext()` by selecting out `<canvas>` element from HTML by its ID, and supplying `'2d'` as the argument.
+Our 2D rendering context will provide us with a lot of methods to stylize and draw on our canvas!
+  3. Next, we set the canvas' dimensions same as our meme image's dimensions.
+  4. Then we clear, and draw the image on the canvas.
+  5. Next, to draw text on our meme image, we set the style of our text and drawing the text using `ctx.fillText` and `ctx.strokeText` for outlines, where `ctx` is our [2D rendering context](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 * Now, after our `generateMeme` function, add a [Window: DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event) event listener which will listen to `DOMContentLoaded` event, which will be executed after the content of the web page is loaded and which will also call our `generateMeme` function.